ChenHuaLab/fastHapNetwork/README.md

 fastHapNetwork
 =========================
-A fast and scalable program for constructing haplotype network for large-sample sequence data sets You can also get the source code of fastHapNetwork at http://chenlab.big.ac.cn/software/submitInfo.html.
+A fast and scalable program for constructing haplotype network for large-sample sequence data sets. <br>
+You can also get the source code of fastHapNetwork at http://chenlab.big.ac.cn/software/submitInfo.html.